UnnamedOrange/osu-kps/README.md

 - [ ] use Direct2D to draw a UI.

+  And more:

+  - [ ] support different implementation of KPS calculator.
+  - [ ] draw the key correctly.
+  - [ ] draw the graph.

   After this step the project can be pre-released.

 - [ ] tool header for config system.